drien/jquery-flipster/README.md

 Flipster is a CSS3 3D transform-based jQuery plugin built to replicate the familiar 'cover flow' effect, but also supports a variety of styles.
 Not only is it gorgeous to look at, Flipster is also:

-- **Responsive** Automatically centers and scales to fit the area provided.
+- **Responsive:** From desktop to mobile, Flipster automatically centers and scales to fit the area provided.
-- **Flexible** Flip an image gallery or any HTML content.
-- **Touch Friendly** Swipe between items on touch devices without interrupting scroll.
-- **Keyboard Friendly** Go ahead, use your arrow keys.
-I dare you.
-- **Lightweight** Javascript and CSS are only 5kb gzipped (13kb uncompressed) combined.
+- **Lightweight:** Javascript and CSS are only 5kb gzipped (13kb uncompressed) combined.
 Only dependency is jQuery.
+- **Touch, Scrollwheel, Trackpad and Keyboard Friendly:** swipe on touch devices, scroll via trackpad or mousewheel, and use your arrow keys to fly through items!
+- **Flexible:** Flip an image gallery or any HTML content.
+Add
-- **Customizable** Three built in styles (coverflow, carousel and flat) and plenty of options to configure Flipster the way you want
+- **Customizable:** Three built in styles (coverflow, carousel and flat) and plenty of options to configure Flipster the way you want.

 Live demo: http://brokensquare.com/Code/jquery-flipster/demo/

-#Browser Support
+## Browser Support
 - [x] Chrome (latest)
 - [x] Safari & iOS Safari (latest)
 - [x] Firefox (latest)